Ehiosu-Evbenaye/Engineering-Projects/README.md

 MATLAB optimisation framework for selecting the most cost‑effective heat exchanger configuration (shell‑and‑tube vs. plate‑frame) under thermal and economic constraints.

-Status: LMTD and ε‑NTU methods implemented and verified against standard textbook examples.
-Integration with cost models is in progress; Pareto frontier analysis and parametric studies on fouling factors will follow.
-Full framework and design‑oriented decision tools will be documented upon completion.
+Status: Theoretical models (ε‑NTU and LMTD) and cost equations have been derived and verified against textbook examples manually (with spreadsheets).
+Implementation of the full optimisation framework in MATLAB is planned for the next phase.
+Cost‑model integration, Pareto analysis, and parametric studies will follow after the MATLAB code is completed.

 [View Project Repository](https://github.com/Ehiosu-Evbenaye/heat-exchanger-optimisation-matlab)